alexandria assault and battery Lawyer

 Certain criteria have to be met for acts to be considered battery.
 First, the actor has to intend to contact the victim, and the actor has to intend to cause harm or offense with that action.
 Under most circumstances, accidentally spitting on someone wouldn’t be considered battery; however, having a disagreement with someone and spitting in their face to offend them would almost certainly be considered battery.

-If you are looking for a reliable Alexandria assault & battery attorney to represent you, contact us at (703) 468-8557 for a free consultation today!
+If you are looking for a reliable Alexandria assault & battery attorney to represent you, contact us at (703) 468-8557 for a personal consultation today!

 Penalties for Assault and Battery in Virginia